adspect/adspect/streams.md

   * `market://details?id=app` will bring the visitor to a particular app's page in Google Play.

   This is particularly useful with the so called "deep links" that link to mobile in-app content.
-  Please note that these URLs are normally only supported by redirect-type actions.

 * A path to a local file or directory, e.g. `page.php` or `/landers/landing.html`.
 The word "local" here means that the file or directory the path points to is supposed to reside on the same server where you put our PHP file